Chapter 01 — In My Time of Dying

 "How'd I ditch it?"

-"No clue," Addison says.
+"No clue," Addison replies.
 "Dean, you honestly don't remember a thing?"

-A knock comes from the door and they all look to see John enter.
-"How you feeling, dude," John asks Dean.
+A knock comes from the door and they all look to see John.
+"How you feeling, dude," John asks, entering the room.

 Dean shrugs.
 "Fine, I guess.
 I'm alive."